arashnm80/arashnm80.github.io/quotes.md

 > Fuck euphemism.

 > No matter of probabilities, I'm gonna take 100% of the shots.

+> Only being present in the game triggers many opportunities by itself.

 > Do it if it's the biggest thing I can do.